TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 The repository will spin up everything in Kubernetes using `helm` and bash magic to get you started.

 ## Purpose
-Minimize the amount of effort needed to start up the Tyk infrastructure and show examples of how Tyk can be setup in k8s using different deployment architectures as well as different integrations.
+Minimize the amount of effort needed to start up the Tyk infrastructure and show examples of how Tyk can be set up in k8s using different deployment architectures as well as different integrations.

-## Getting Started
+## Prerequisite

-#### Requirements
+### Required CLIs
 You will need the following tools to be able to run this library.
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm](https://helm.sh/docs/intro/install/)